 - Changes in body fat (including gain or loss of fat).

 - Changes in your (called or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of nelfinavir.
-Ask your health care provider or pharmacist for more information on possible side effects of nelfinavir.
+To learn more about possible side effects of nelfinavir, read the drug label or or talk to your health care provider or pharmacist.

 How should nelfinavir be stored?

 - Store nelfinavir tablets and oral powder at room temperature, 59°F to 86°F (15°C to 30°C).

 - Store nelfinavir in its original container and keep the container tightly closed.

 - Do not use nelfinavir if the original seal over the container opening is broken or missing.

 - Throw away nelfinavir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.